AppScriptIO/appDeploymentLifecycle/documentation/systemProvisionGuide/Guide to setting up Windows environment for development.md

 ### Windows Terminal (new from windows store)
 - Change setting of the default shell/command to WSL debian.
+    TODO: symlink the configuration used by the Window Terminal program, adding it to the resource folder.

 ### Fiddler:
 - Host port remapping for development: Use `Fiddler` program to remap localhost ports in the OS.
 (Tools > HOSTS)